Immediate consequences of wars on the economy

 Uncertainty, capital flight and disincentive to investment

-Population displacement and social tension
+Population displacements and social tension

 Global and geopolitical effects of wars